 No matter who they are, or how good you think their business reputation is (and even if they show up driving a horse and buggy) you should never let a logger onto your land without first talking to an experienced independent forester like us.

-A landowner in Columbus asked us to evaluate his 54-acre timber stand in Meigs County near Darwin
+A landowner in Madison, Ohio asked us to help him sell timber from his 15-acre stand in Lake County